The Photo-Drama of Creation: History

 Production began in 1912, and the presentation was introduced to audiences in 1914.
 It was the first major screenplay to incorporate synchronized sound, moving film, and color slides.
 Russell published an accompanying book, Scenario of the Photo-Drama of Creation, in various languages.

-It is about 8 hours in length and was presented in four parts.
+It is about eight hours in length and was presented in four parts.
 This presentation took the audience from the time of creation to the end of the Millennium.
 The presentation premiered in January 1914 in New York, and in the summer of 1914 in Germany.
 Over 9,000,000 people in North America, Europe, New Zealand and Australia saw either the full Photo-Drama or an abbreviated version called the Eureka-Drama.
 Shows that combined magic lantern slides and films were common at the time, but the addition of recorded speech was unusual, and the magnitude of its distribution for a single religious production was particularly notable.
-At the time, the project's full cost was estimated at about $300,000 (current value $).
+At the time, the project's full cost was estimated at $300,000 (current value $).

+The film was criticized by various members of the clergy for allowing showings on Sunday due to concerns that such showings dissuaded people from attending church services.
+A bylaw in Guelph was passed to make this illegal but this decision was reversed as provincial licensing did not have restrictions on what day it could be shown.
+The presentation was later censored entirely in Ontario because Russell and the Bible Students objected to military service in World War I, causing it to be the first film to be censored on a provincial level in Canada.